Ireland protests abortion ban on Women's Day

 For now, the government has not yet decided whether to call another referendum.

-Here are some of the voices from Wednesday's march in Dublin.
+Here are some of the voices from Wednesday's strike in Dublin.

 Alice Maher